בן גביר הניף דגל מול פעילי המשטללא קרדיט

 The footage, which quickly spread around the world, led to a diplomatic crisis and infuriated the Foreign Ministry in Jerusalem.

-In response to the incident, the French and Italian Ministries of Foreign Affairs summoned the Israeli ambassadors to the countries to request formal clarifications on the event.
+In response to the incident, the French, Italian, Canadian, and Dutch Ministries of Foreign Affairs summoned the Israeli ambassadors to the countries to request formal clarifications on the event.

 "The Italian Government is immediately taking, at the highest institutional levels, all necessary steps to secure the immediate release of the Italian citizens involved.
 Italy further demands an apology for the treatment reserved for these demonstrators and for the total contempt shown toward the explicit requests of the Italian Government," she added.